scrapy/scrapy/docs/intro/overview.rst

 http://www.mininova.org/tor/NUMBER where ``NUMBER`` is an integer.
 We'll use that to construct the regular expression for the links to follow: ``/tor/\d+``.

-For extracting data we'll use `XPath`_ to select the part of the document where the data is to be extracted.
+To extracting data, we'll use `XPath`_ to select the part of the document where the data is to be extracted from.
 Let's take one of those torrent pages:

     http://www.mininova.org/tor/2657665

 .. _XPath: http://www.w3.org/TR/xpath

-And look at the page HTML source to construct the XPath to select the data we want to extract which is: torrent name, description and size.
+And look at the page HTML source to construct the XPath to select the data we want which is: torrent name, description and size.

 .. highlight:: html